LR Vicenza: Badge

-A true protagonist of the company the R of Lanerossi remained the only crest on the team's jerseys until the 1988–1989 season.
+The R of Lanerossi remained the only crest on the team's jerseys until the 1988–1989 season.

 In 1989, following the end of the "Lanerossi season" and the change of name to Vicenza Calcio, the artist Antonio "Toni" Vedù of Anonima Magnagati designed a new crest: it was basically a modern white French shield bordered in red, almost completely occupied by a large red V with a white stripe inside, which on the left changed to a cross (evoking the town's heraldry).
 At the top was the inscription VICENZA CALCIO 1902, in red letters.

 Following an agreement with the Marzotto group (which had become the owner of Lanerossi), in the 2001–2002 season (to coincide with the centenary of the club's foundation) the R of Lanerossi returned on the red and white uniforms.
 Following the renewal of the agreement, from the 2006–2007 season it returned to being an integral part of the Vicenza jerseys, becoming a sort of "secondary crest".